paircolumbus/RefactoringWithRubocop/README.md

 ## Instructions
 You have been tasked to clean up the Gem City.
 Luckily your boss has paired you up with the newest advancement in code enforcement, Rubocop.
   1. Look around the Repository and get a feel for what's going on.
-2. Run rspec and get a feel for the code that's passing, and what's failing.
+  2. Run rspec and see the code that's passing, and what's failing.
   3. Run rubocop and see what's failing.
   4. Correct all rubocop errors.
   5. Rerun the tests and rubocop.
 If there are no complaints, congratulations you've cleaned up the streets of Gem City

 Bonus: Write a test for ...
 Write the code to make the test pass.